Guide to Virtual Hazard Mitigation Planning Meetings

 Sustainability in Mitigation Planning

 - Integrating Hazard Mitigation Into Local Planning and other Planning Activities integration & implementation provides guidance on incorporating risk reduction strategies into plans, policies, codes, and programs for development or redevelopment.

 FEMA Region 1 Good Practice Guides

-This FEMA Region 1 Good Practice Guides file size 4MB reference describes ideas which communities and planning staff can use in developing a federally approvable hazard mitigation plan.
+This FEMA Region 1 Demonstrating Good Practices Within Local Hazard Mitigation Plans reference describes ideas which communities and planning staff can use in developing a federally approvable hazard mitigation plan.
 The twenty-one FEMA requirements are each addressed in separate guides within this one document.
 One additional guide offers an optional Table of Contents as an aid for communities organizing their plans.

 FEMA also offers the following mitigation planning documents/tools: